primeroIMS/PrimeroMobile/RapidRegGuide.md

 # Uninstalling the App

-In times of emergency, users can uninstall the RapidReg app through one of two methods.
+In times of emergency, users can uninstall the Priemro app through one of two methods.
 Please note that, by uninstalling the app, you will also be deleting all of the record information stored in the app.

 ## Drag and Drop

-The first method is to tap and hold down on the icon for the RapidReg app.
+The first method is to tap and hold down on the icon for the Primero app.
 A "App info" link will appear above the icon.

 ![](img/image51.png)

 ![](img/image52.png)

 Still holding your finger down, drag the app until you see a trash can icon with the label "Uninstall."
-Drag the RapidReg icon over this uninstall icon and then let go.
+Drag the Primero icon over this uninstall icon and then let go.
 You will see a confirmation modal asking you to confirm that you want to uninstall the app.
 Tap "OK."

 ![](img/image53.png)